 rowStart(i) = rowStart(i-1) + row_size(i-1) if i > 0

 The variable, row_size, is the count variable containing the length of each time series feature.
-It is identified by having an attribute with name flat_dimension whose value is name of the flat dimension (obs in this example).
-The flat dimension could optionally be the netCDF unlimited dimension.
-The variable bearing the flat_dimension attribute must have the instance dimension (station in this example) as its single dimension, and must be of type integer.
-This variable implicitly partitions into individual instances all variables that have the flat dimension.
+It is identified by having an attribute with name sample_dimension whose value is name of the sample dimension (obs in this example).
+The sample dimension could optionally be the netCDF unlimited dimension.
+The variable bearing the sample_dimension attribute must have the instance dimension (station in this example) as its single dimension, and must be of type integer.
+This variable implicitly partitions into individual instances all variables that have the sample dimension.
 The auxiliary coordinate variables lat, lon, alt and station_name are station variables.

 A9.2.5 Indexed ragged array representation of timeSeries

-When the time series have different lengths are written incrementally, the indexed ragged array representation is efficient.
+When time series with different lengths are written incrementally, the indexed ragged array representation is efficient.

 Example A9.2.5.1.
 Timeseries of station data in the indexed ragged array representation.